At The Oxford Trust and our associated organisation, Science Oxford, we are committed to protecting and respecting your

 How we collect information:-

-We obtain information about you when you use our website, for example, to book tickets to our events, or if you register to receive one of our e-newsletters.
+We obtain information about you when you use our website, for example, to book tickets to our Science Oxford events, or if you register to receive one of our e-newsletters.

-The personal information we collect might include your name, address, email address, IP address, and information regarding what web pages have been looked at and when.
+The personal information we collect might include your name, address, email address, IP address, and information regarding the web pages that have been looked at and when.
 This information is held on a secure CRM system called SHEEP.

 If you buy tickets to one of our Science Oxford events, your card information is not held by us, it is collected by our third party payment processors – Eventbrite, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.
 If you have signed up for one of our e-newsletters, your information is held on Mailchimp, a secure third party system.

 - process ticket orders that you have submitted;